TobiasPiontek/MoogleGaps/README.md

 - Implement a grid graph representation which allows routing on the oceanscorresponding to the input.
 Use a bit vector to distinguish between accessible nodes (in the ocean) and non-accessible nodes (on land).
 Node position and edges should not explicitly be stored but be calculated on demand.

 #### Task 5: Dijkstra’s Algorithm
-- Implement Dijkstra’s Algorithm for shortest paths on your grid data structure.
+Implement Dijkstra’s Algorithm for shortest paths on your grid data structure.

+#### Task 6: Interactive Routing Front End
+Add a GUI to your project.
+It should be possible to set start and end nodesas well as visualizing the route.
+The calculated distance should be displayedin your GUI.

 #### Dependencies used (located in dependencies folder):
 - Osmosis Pbf